-Eligibility for relocation assistance begins on the date of initiation of negotiations to acquire the real property you occupy.
+Eligibility for relocation assistance begins on the date of initiation of negotiations or notice of intent to acquire the real property you occupy.

 Displaced persons are urged to contact their relocation agent prior to moving or making arrangements to move to avoid jeopardizing their rights and benefits under the program.